azoom-dang-minh-vuong/test-http-server/README.md

 # `@azoom-dang-minh-vuong/test-http-server`
-> A simple module for http server testing purpose
+> A simple module for HTTP server integrated testing purpose
+>
 > Can use for both CommonJS and ES6 module

 ## 1. Install